 Palermo is a somewhat small town located in the state of California.
 With a population of 5,555 people and just one neighborhood, Palermo is the 504th largest community in California.

-A relatively large number of people in Palermo telecommute to their jobs.
-Overall, about 10.02% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 8.81% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Palermo in 2022 was $29,064, which is lower middle income relative to California and the nation.
-This equates to an annual income of $116,256 for a family of four.
+The per capita income in Palermo in 2022 was $29,667, which is lower middle income relative to California and the nation.
+This equates to an annual income of $118,668 for a family of four.
 However, Palermo contains both very wealthy and poor people as well.

 Palermo is an extremely ethnically-diverse town.
 The people who call Palermo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Palermo residents report their race to be White, followed by Black or African-American.
 Palermo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 22.06% of the town’s residents.
-Important ancestries of people in Palermo include Irish, German, English, French, and Scottish.
+People of Hispanic or Latino origin account for 25.07% of the town’s residents.
+Important ancestries of people in Palermo include Irish, English, German, French, and Scottish.

 The most common language spoken in Palermo is English.
 Other important languages spoken here include Spanish and Miao/Hmong.